The Property Card

 By reorganizing the equation above we can calculate the monthly earnings from the mint price:

-Monthly Earnings = Original mint price x 0.0121
+Monthly Earnings = Original mint price / 12 x earnings percentage / 100

 Note that if you are looking at the property tab of your own property, you might see the monthly earnings in green.
 This indicates that the property is currently active in a collection.
 If this is the case, calculate the base monthly earnings in the method listed below – boosted earnings, or click on the “title” button.